Congo Free State: Congo Reform Association

 The mass deaths in the Congo Free State became a cause célèbre in the last years of the 19th century.
 The Congo reform movement led a vigorous international movement against the maltreatment of the Congolese population.
 The British Parliament demanded a meeting of the 14 signatory powers to review the 1885 Berlin Agreement.
 The Belgian Parliament, pushed by Emile Vandervelde and other critics of the king's Congolese policy, forced Leopold to set up an independent commission of inquiry, and despite the king's efforts, in 1905 it confirmed Casement's report.

 One of the main ways Britain was involved in ending Leopold's rule in the Congo, was by making Belgium, as a whole, more aware of the brutality present in the Congo.
-E. D. Morel was one of the key British activists for a Congo free from Belgian rule.
-Once the US became aware of the occurrences in the Congo, Morel began the Congo Reform Association.
+Morel was one of the key British activists for a Congo free from Belgian rule.
+Once the US became aware of the occurrences in the Congo, Morel began the CRA.
 One of the methods Morel used to make the world more aware of the atrocities in the Congo during Leopold's rule was through the press.
 Articles were published in both magazines and newspapers in order to make the people of these powerful countries, such as the US and Great Britain, more aware of what truly was being done in this part of Africa.
 With this newfound unwanted publicity, the Belgian government was pressured in assuming control of the Congo from Leopold.

 Individuals such as George Washington Williams also had a significant impact on the Congo Free State propaganda war.
 In his famous letter, "An Open Letter to His Serene Majesty Léopold II, King of the Belgians and Sovereign of the Independent State of Congo", sent on 18 July 1890, Williams described in great detail the crimes committed against the residents of the Congo and their overall mistreatment.
 This letter was a key factor in the propaganda struggle over conditions in the Congo.